xsmh/duoqin-doov-hacking/README.md

 Press power button to continue.
 Or, device will power off in 5s
 ```

+### Solution
+Follow step 3-4 from [this section](#for-the-f21-pro-and-other-models-that-ask-you-to-press-volume-up-but-no-button-works).
+If that doesn't work, you can try this:

+1. Turn off the phone.
+2. Run `mtk w vbmeta vbmeta_a.bin`.
+3. Connect the cable and wait for the command to finish.
+Then unplug and reboot the phone to see if the message is gone.

 ## Orange state warning
 Your device may show this message on boot.
 This is normal as long as your device boots after you press the power button and wait 5 seconds.
 You don't need to remove it but you can if you wish to, although it may require some effort.
 Follow [this guide](https://github.com/AlikornSause/Notes-on-QIN-F21-PRO?tab=readme-ov-file#changing-the-orange-state-warning-text) if you are interested.